Local pairing of Feynman histories in many-body Floquet models: Eigenstate Correlators

 Note first that the completeness of eigenstates implies $\sum_n \rho_x(n) = q^{L-1}\mathbb{1}$, and so the correlator of diagonal matrix elements satisfies the sum rule ${\sum_{m}\text{Tr}[\rho_x(n)\rho_x(m)] = q^{L-1}}$.
 The RMT result for the average correlator is

 On the right-hand side of this equation, the first term arises from the non-fluctuating component $(1/q)\mathbb{1}$ of the density matrices, while the second term characterises fluctuations in the matrix elements of operators $\tau_{j,x}$ with $j \neq 0$.
 The $n=m$ terms in Eq.~\eqref{eq:Trrhorho_RMT} are the eigenstate purities.
 We show the fluctuations of the eigenstate purities, in units of the ETH result, in Fig.~\ref{fig:purity}.
-Deviations from the ETH are small and do not grow with system size.
+Here deviations from the ETH are small and do not grow with system size.
+The situation is quite different for $n \neq m$.